MaterializeInc/materialize/doc/developer/design/20230531_system_privileges.md

 - Granting a system privilege will grant the privilege AND set the attribute to true.
 - Revoking a system privilege will revoke the privilege AND set the attribute to false.
 - Altering a role attribute will affect the role attribute but will not change the system privilege.
+    - If altering a role attribute triggered a system privilege to be granted/revoked, then role attributes would effectively be inheritable, which would break PostgreSQL compatibility.
 - When checking to see if a role is allowed to execute a command we will check if they have the system privilege or the role attribute.